Cooperative Work Experience Course

 Yes.
 We are preparing you for a prosperous career.
 This preparation includes interviewing with employers.

 Information sessions are scheduled for all of our students.
 In these sessions you can complete the necessary paperwork and ask any further questions that you may have.
-Visit our main office, Snow Hall [SN], First Floor, to schedule information sessions.
+Visit our main office to meet with a Career Specialist one-on-one if you have any questions not answered in an info-session.